What is the Calypso® 4D Localization System™?

 Also known as GPS for the Body®, this technology allows our radiation therapy team to continuously track movement of internal organs in real time and concentrate radiation to the tumor.
 In the recent generation of the Calypso system, the beacons are able to show the position of the patient’s tumor 25 times a second, and automatically shut the beam off in the event of a cough, sneeze, stomach bubble or other internal change of position that moves the tumor out of the X-ray beam.
 By targeting cancer cells and avoiding nearby healthy tissues, Calypso spares the bladder, rectum and other critical structures.
 Common side effects of radiation treatment—such bowel and urinary frequency and erectile dysfunction in prostate cancer patients—may be greatly minimized.

 The Calypso system features a 4D Console™ that allows our radiation oncologists to track exactly where the tumor is during radiation treatment.
-Before treatment, patients undergo a simple outpatient procedure, where Beacon® transponders are inserted into the skin through ultrasound guidance.
-Each transponder is as small as a grain of rice.
+Before treatment, patients undergo a simple outpatient procedure, where Beacon® transponders are inserted into the skin through ultrasound guidance or placed on top of the skin's surface.
 The Beacon transponders then communicate with Calypso during radiation treatment using safe, radiofrequency waves.
 If the prostate or other targeted tumor site moves out of position, the X-ray beam is stopped, until the target moves back into position for safe radiation.

 Calypso is currently FDA approved for use in the treatment of all soft-tissue tumors, except in the lung.